Keoo88/KiwiFarm-3.3.5-backport/README.md

 KiwiFarm also tracks and displays instance resets & lock time, allowing to time your farming around the 5 or 10 instances resets per hour that the game allows.

-KiwiFarm can be configured as a Details addon plugin, allowing to track and display the farming stats inside a Details plugin Window.

 Slash command: /kfarm or /kiwifarm
 Shift+Left-Click on main window:  Reset instances.
 Right-Click on main window: Open config menu.